 Jagged and zig-zagging lines are filled with tension.
-These dynamic lines change direction quickly, communicate erratic movement and irregularity.
+These dynamic lines change direction quickly communicate erratic movement and irregularity.
 They can suggest excitement or anxiety, confusion, or danger.

-Irregular lines that are neither completely smooth nor jagged look hand-drawn and natural.
+Irregular lines that are neither wholly smooth nor jagged look hand-drawn and natural.
 They appear casual and can emphasize and focus by placing an additional weight in the places where you want to draw focus.